EltionAliu/hello-world/README.md

 hi humans!!

-i'm 18 and i'm fro italy.
+i'm 18 and i'm from italy.